aquantumreality/Analytics-Coords/ML/README.md

 # ML
-The contents of this repo are as follows
+The contents of this repo are as follows:
+1. Linear and Logistic Regression